Blog-Reference and Blog-Reference

 To sum up.
 In their DSGE textbook Recursive Macroeconomic Theory, Lars Ljungqvist and Thomas J. Sargent define macroeconomic profit in real terms.
 This is methodologically as idiotic as one can get because profit is a nominal variable.
 The DSGE model suffers from a dimensional inconsistency.
 Alone for this reason, it is scientifically worthless.

 Neither DSGEers themselves nor their critics have realized that the whole approach is proto-scientific garbage.
-On second thought, however, this is not really astounding because the representative economist swallows garbage like utility maximization and supply-demand-equilibrium already since 140+ years as if it were manna.
+On second thought, however, this is not really astounding because the representative economist swallows garbage like utility maximization and supply-demand-equilibrium already for 150+ years as if it were manna.

 The alternative to microfounded DSGE is macrofounded Post-Keynesianism.
 It is not one iota better.
-Macro profit theory is provably false since Keynes.#1 This is the false MMT balances equation (X−M)+(G−T)+(I−S)=0, and this is the true equation (X−M)+(G−T)+(I−S)−(Q−Yd)=0 with profit and distributed profit greater zero.#2
+The macro profit theory is provably false since Keynes.#1 This is the false MMT balances equation (X−M)+(G−T)+(I−S)=0, and this is the true equation (X−M)+(G−T)+(I−S)−(Q−Yd)=0 with profit and distributed profit greater zero.#2

 Will Lars Ljungqvist, Thomas Sargent, Brian Romanchuk, Roger Sparks, and the rest of mentally retarded microfounded macroeconomists ever get it?
 No chance, these folks are lost in vacuous proto-scientific space already for centuries.